miguilimzero/miguilimzero/README.md

 ### Hello 👋

 I'm a Software Engineer and Entrepreneur who likes to follow best coding practices and develop maintainable code.
 My programming language of focus is PHP, and I'm specialized in data-intensive applications and blockchain solutions.
+Over the years, I started contributing to open source as a way to share knowledge and support tools I rely on.

 ####  Open-source projects I'm working on / or have worked on